-Most of the larger facilities are equipped with showers and all facilities have eye wash stations either hand held or plumbed in.
+Most of the larger facilities are equipped with showers and eye wash stations, and all jobsites should have portable eye wash bottles.
 These devices need to be kept in working condition and accessible to the workers and in accordance with ANSI Standard for Emergency Eyewash & Shower Equipment ANSI Z385.1-2004, be accessible to a worker within 10 seconds of a chemical contacting the eye or skin of the worker.
 All showers and eye wash stations need to be maintained and inspected in accordance with the manufactures recommendations or at least once a year.